 Ben Thanh Market

-One of the symbols of Vietnam is market, where business has been taking place from the very early century until today.
-Ben Thanh Market is the biggest, oldest traditional market in Ho Chi Minh City which is located right at the central of the city.
-You might be surprise as all the shops are snuggled closed together, which makes people hard to find ways.
+One of the symbols of Vietnam is the market, where the business has been taking place from the very early century until today.
+Ben Thanh Market is the biggest, oldest traditional market in Ho Chi Minh City which is located right at the center of the city.
+You might be surprised as all the shops are snuggled close together, which makes people hard to find ways.
 Here, visitors can find local souvenirs, handcrafts…

-Especially, you can have a chance to enjoy Vietnamese cuisine right at the market including vegetarian food, sticky rice, Vietnamese noodle with reasonable price.
-During the day, the business is going on inside market until 19:00 to avoid the sun and the rain outside.
+Especially, you can have a chance to enjoy Vietnamese cuisine right at the market including vegetarian food, sticky rice, Vietnamese noodle at a reasonable price.
+During the day, the business is going on inside the market until 19:00 to avoid the sun and the rain outside.
 Then, it moves out and becomes the night market which makes the night of the city more bustling.
-Generally, visitors can enjoy your time with the market all day until 24:00.
+Generally, visitors can enjoy their time with the market all day until 24:00.

 Address: Le Loi, Ben Thanh Ward, District 1.